TL;DR: Copy-Paste vLLM Setup on H100

 You've already gotten vLLM working locally.
 Now you need to serve a model in production: maybe 70B parameters across multiple GPUs, maybe handling thousands of concurrent users, maybe with specific latency requirements.
 This guide covers the gap between "vLLM works on my laptop" and "vLLM is running reliably in production on bare metal."

 Prerequisites: Docker, basic Linux CLI, an account on Spheron, and a model you want to serve (Hugging Face model name or local checkpoint).
-We'll go from instance setup through single-GPU deployment, multi-GPU tensor parallelism, FP8 quantization, load balancing, and production monitoring: with working code for every step.
+We'll go from instance setup through single-GPU deployment, multi-GPU tensor parallelism, FP8 quantization, load balancing, and production monitoring, with working code for every step.

 vLLM in 2026: Key Features to Know

-- FP8 inference support: significant throughput improvement on H100 and Blackwell GPUs; enable with a single flag
+VLLM_USE_V2_MODEL_RUNNER=1- see the vLLM Model Runner V2 deployment guide for the performance gains and deployment steps. - FP8 inference support: significant throughput improvement on H100 and Blackwell GPUs; enable with a single flag

 - Continuous batching: the default now; dynamically groups incoming requests for maximum GPU utilization without your intervention